fnvm/jradio/README.md

 A simple console radio written in Java
 ➔ [Releases page](https://github.com/fnvm/jradio/releases)

+You can search for radio stations at https://www.radio-browser.info/

 ---

 During the build, the project expects the `ffplay` binary in: